 How To End a Thank-You Letter

-Whether it's a simple "Thank you" or a more formal "Thank you for your assistance in this matter," the closing statement in your thank you note should always be followed by a comma.
-Then, skip down a line and write out your name.
+Whether it's a simple "Thank you" or a more formal "Thank you for your assistance in this matter," the closing statement in your thank-you note should always be followed by a comma.
+Then, skip down a line and write your name.

-If you’re writing a letter that you’ll print out and mail, leave two spaces in between the complimentary closing and your typed name.
+If you’re writing a letter that you’ll print out and mail, leave two spaces between the complimentary closing and your typed name.
 This is where you will sign your name in ink.

 Closing Options for Thank-You Letters